 LINE partnerships basically let businesses promote on LINE’s various apps and services.
 To become a LINE partner, a partnership proposal must be submitted, which will be then reviewed by LINE Corporation, LINE Plus Corporation, LINE Biz Plus Corporation, LINE Business Partners Corporation, LINE Financial, LVC, LINE MOBILE Corporation, LINE Pay Corporation, and LINE Studio.
 Once approved, brands can then receive added support and contact from the LINE Corp. itself.
 They can then utilize LINE Official Accounts, Promotion Stickers, LINE Points, LINE Game Services, and more.

 With the popularity of characters and mascots in Japan, it is simply a must for brands to invest in optimizing this into their strategies.
 Companies can utilize the LINE sticker shop as a sure way to catch the Japanese audience’s attention and set the tone for their business.
 Although this strategy takes a lot of time and is rather expensive, it is an effective way of building a network of followers in Japan.
-Typically, most sticker packs are sold at 100 yen, but businesses may also give out free stickers in return of users adding their company’s account as friend to download the sticker pack.
+Typically, most sticker packs are sold at 100 yen, but businesses may also give out free stickers in return for users adding their company’s account as a friend to download the sticker pack.
 This will, in turn, create a large following on LINE and translate to a wider reach.

 In 2013, LINE launched a new sticker pack collection called “Pray for the Philippines” in light of the devastation caused by the Typhoon Haiyan that struck the country.
 The pack cost 50 LINE coins.
 At the end of the campaign, the app had generated over 58,773,190 yen which were donated to the Philippine Red Cross to help rebuild affected areas and lives.

-Another effective LINE marketing strategy is offering users special discounts and promotions, which is very helpful for business-to-consumer (B2C) relationship.
+Another effective LINE marketing strategy is offering users special discounts and promotions, which is very helpful for business-to-consumer (B2C) relationships.
 It provides an excellent contact list in the form of followers.
 More importantly, it helps in promoting the business account at physical stores or online, where it can offer prospect customers coupons and other discounts.
 Once added by a LINE user, brands can then send their promotions directly to their users where these can be immediately redeemed at stores or online.

 LINE Points Ads